ashoffmann90/Data-Structures/Data_Structures_Questions.md

 2. What is the runtime complexity of `enqueue` using a linked list?
 O(1)

 3. What is the runtime complexity of `dequeue` using a list?
-O(1)
+O(n)

 4. What is the runtime complexity of `dequeue` using a linked list?
-O(1)
+O(n)

 5. What is the runtime complexity of `len` using a list?
 O(1)